krauseannelize/project-data-analysis/snack-attack-shack/log-data-transformation.md

   - Step 32: Created a combination chart in "visualizations" titled "Pareto Chart: Revenue by Category" with:
     - Columns: Representing category revenue.
     - Line: Representing cumulative % of total revenue.
+  - Step 33: Added comments to cells containing the QUERY function to warn users: *"The QUERY function references specific columns.
+If columns in the source data are added, removed, or reordered, this formula may break or return incorrect results.
+Update the QUERY parameters as needed."*